-QuickBooks company template file is compatible with QuickBooks Desktop Pro, Premier, Accountant and Enterprise current versions & prior two year versions.
+Residential property management book for property manager’s QuickBooks company template file is compatible with QuickBooks Desktop Pro, Premier, Accountant and Enterprise current USA versions & prior two year versions.

 Residential Property Management for Managers: QuickBooks Desktop

-Discover the Little-Known Secret to Stress Free Property Management using QuickBooks
+Discover the Little-Known Secret to Stress Free residential property management book using QuickBooks

 Are you irritated with the long hours you spend bookkeeping, or are you dissatisfied with expensive property management software?
 This QuickBooks book will help you increase your property management profits while decreasing the time you spend doing the jobs you don’t like!